samihwadi/Weather-App/README.md

 ## Overview

-'Weather' is a Vue desktop application designed to provide users with precise and trustworthy weather information, including temperature, humidity, and wind speed using the OpenWeather API.
+'Weather' is a Vue web application designed to provide users with precise and trustworthy weather information, including temperature, humidity, and wind speed using the OpenWeather API.

 ## Features